Hypothermia, Induced; Outcome Assessment (Health Care); Venous Thromboembolism

 - Marshall PS, Kerr KM, Auger WR; Chronic Thromboembolic Pulmonary Hypertension; Clinics in Chest Medicine; 34(4), December 2013

-- Marshall PS, Mathews K, Siegel MD; Management of Life Threatening Pulmonary Embolus; Journal of Intensive Care Medicine; 26(5) September/October 2011.
+- Controversies in the Management of Life-Threatening Pulmonary Embolism.
+Marshall PS, Mathews K, Siegel MD; Management of Life Threatening Pulmonary Embolus; Journal of Intensive Care Medicine; 26(5) September/October 2011.

 - Marshall PS, Cain H; Upper Extremity Deep Vein Thrombosis; Clinics in Chest Medicine; 31(4), December 2010.